HalmstadUniversityBiometrics/SqueezeFacePoseNet-Lightweight-Face-Recognition/README.md

 This repository is the original implementation of the paper **[SqueezeFacePoseNet: Lightweight Face Verification Across Different Poses for Mobile Platforms](https://arxiv.org/abs/2007.08566)**, published at [ICPR 2020](https://www.micc.unifi.it/icpr2020/) (International Conference on Pattern Recognition) - [WMWB workshop](http://wmb2020.iapr-tc4.org/) (IAPR TC4 Workshop on Mobile and Wearable Biometrics.

-Please consider citing this paper if you use in your research the models shared here.
+Please consider citing this paper if you use in your research the models shared here:
+Alonso-Fernandez, F., Barrachina, J., Hernandez-Diaz, K., Bigun, J. (2021).
+SqueezeFacePoseNet: Lightweight Face Verification Across Different Poses for Mobile Platforms.
+In: , et al. Pattern Recognition.
+ICPR International Workshops and Challenges.
+ICPR 2021.
+Lecture Notes in Computer Science(), vol 12668.
+Springer, Cham. https://doi.org/10.1007/978-3-030-68793-9_10

 The model is an implementation of the SqueezeNet CNN (**a very lightweight architecture of just 4.41MB**) to carry out pose-invariant face recognition.
 It is trained on the MS-Celeb-1M and VGGFace2 databases (6.47M images in total).
 The training is done following the double fine-tuning implementation suggested in the paper [VGGFace2: A dataset for recognising faces across pose and age](https://arxiv.org/abs/1710.08092).